1,870-strong Street Watch Force to tackle street crime

 According to SSP Sadozai, the experiment proved successful.
 “In my district, there is a massive decrease in street crime, as six to seven daily incidents of snatching have now decreased to two or three,” he told The News.

-He added that a four-member special team had also been formed to monitor the force.

-“The four personnel will be in plain clothes and monitor the force to ensure that it effectively performs its job and is not involved in receiving bribes from citizens.”
+“The four personnel will be in plain clothes and monitor the force to ensure that it effectively performs its job and is not involved in receiving bribes from citizens,” he said.

 An overwhelmingly large number of citizens of Karachi have been deprived of their valuables by street criminals in the recent years and some of them even lost their lives as robbers shot them for resisting muggings.